AdobeDocs/commerce-business-intelligence.en/help/mbi/getting-started/support.md

 ## Submitting a Support Ticket

 Need help building an advanced calculated column?
 Encountered a defect or connection problem?
 Should you need to get in touch with our support team, we ask that you use our [support ticket guidelines](https://support.magento.com/hc/en-us/articles/360016730351).
 These guidelines outline the information Magento needs to resolve the issue.

-## Self-Service Troubleshooting

-If a problem arises in your account, [here are some troubleshooting resources](https://support.magento.com/hc/en-us/articles/360016504792).